jozefg/drafts/jonprl.md

 dozen Twelf users in the world).
 It's this judgment that we see in JonPRL!
 Since that `a` is output we simply hide it, leaving us with `H ⊢ A` as we saw before.
-When we prove something with tactics in JonPRL we're generating a *verification*, a tree of inference rules which make `H ⊢ A` evident for our particular `H` and `A`!
+When we prove something with tactics in JonPRL we're generating a *derivation*, a tree of inference rules which make `H ⊢ A` evident for our particular `H` and `A`!
 These rules aren't really programs though, they don't correspond one to one with proof terms we may run like they would in Coq.
 The computational